 Blood tests can help to check your general health.
 They will be done regularly during your treatment.
-Note, there is no blood test to diagnose lung cancer.

-CT scan (CAT scan) and biopsy
+CT scan and biopsy

 This is a type of X-ray that gives a detailed 3D picture of the tissues inside your body.
 You might be asked to fast (not eat or drink) for a few hours before the test.
 You may also be given an injection or a special contrast drink to help show up parts of your body on the scan.
-Before you take the drink, let the radiographer know if you are allergic to iodine or have asthma.
+Before you take the drink or have the injection, the radiographer will ask you some health questions.
+Let them know if you are allergic to any foods or medications.